dealingwith/notionpaper/README.md

 #### To run the app with dynamic config options

-Set `CONFIG` in `config.rb` to `nil` or comment it out completely, then re-run the (command-line or web) app.
-It will prompt you for which database, which property to filter by, and which option of that property to filter by.
+The command-line app will ask if you want to use values in the config or not.
+If not, it will prompt you for which database, which property to filter by, and which option of that property to filter by.

+Or, for the web app, set `CONFIG` in `config.rb` to `nil` or comment it out completely, then re-run the app.

 ## Important: